-The psychology of money talks about what goes on in our head when we read and apply what we learn about money, which is way more important.
-We are not as rational as we like to think when it comes to money.
+The psychology of money talks about what goes on in our heads when we read and apply what we learn about Money, which is way more important.
+We are not as rational as we like to think when it comes to Money.

-To grasp why people bury themselves in debt you don’t need to study interest rates; you need to study the history of greed, insecurity, and optimism and that’s what The Psychology of Money discusses and teaches valuable money lessons.
+To grasp why people bury themselves in debt, you don’t need to study interest rates; you need to check the history of greed, insecurity, and optimism, and that’s what The Psychology of Money discusses and teaches valuable money lessons.

 About the Author –

 Morgan Housel is a partner at Collaborative Fund and a former columnist at The Motley Fool and The Wall Street Journal.
-He is also written other books 50 years in making and everyone believes it.
+He has also written other books 50 years in the making, and everyone believes it.

 About the Book –

-The Psychology of money is less about the technical aspect of money and more about how we make decisions when it comes to money, which is less to do with facts, numbers, and logic.
+The Psychology of Money is less about the technical aspect of Money and more about how we make decisions when it comes to Money, which has less to do with facts, numbers, and logic.

-The premise of this book is that doing well with money has little to do with how smart you are and a lot to do with how you behave.
-And behaviour is hard to teach, even to really smart people.
+The premise of this book is that doing well with Money has little to do with how smart you are and a lot to do with how you behave.
+And behavior is hard to teach, even to brilliant people.

-The psychology of money is a detailed version of 20 points report Morgan published in 2018 about important flaws, biases, and causes of bad behaviour he has seen affect people when dealing with money.
+The Psychology of Money is a detailed version of a 20-point report Morgan published in 2018 about essential flaws, biases, and causes of deviant behavior he has seen affect people when dealing with Money.

 1) No One’s Crazy –

-- As, they say we are best judge of other’s action and lawyer of our own.
-We judge people from how we perceive things.
-And what looks extravaganza to some, may look normal to others.
+- They say we are best judges of other’s actions and lawyers of our own.
+We judge people based on how we perceive things.
+And what looks extravaganza to some may look normal to others.

-- We go through life with different beliefs, goals, and forecasts, than others.
-That’s not because one of us is smarter than the other, or has better information.
-It’s because we’ve had different lives shaped by different and equally persuasive experiences.
+- We go through life with different beliefs, goals, and forecasts than others.
+That’s not because one of us is brighter than the other or has better information.
+We’ve had different lives shaped by diverse and equally persuasive experiences.

 2) Never Enough –

-There are a couple of points you may consider while working on what is enough.
+You may consider a couple of points while working on what is enough.

-- Don’t let goalpost move as soon as you reach there.
+- Don’t let the goalpost move as soon as you reach there.

 - Social comparison is a problem – Don’t set your goal to be better than anyone else.

-- Enough is not too little – we often mistake enough with too little, however enough means you are comfortable others judging the way they want.
+- Enough is not too little – we often mistake enough for too little.
+However, enough means you are comfortable with others judging the way they want.

-- There are more valuable things like family, friends, reputation, freedom and happiness.
-It’s not worth risking these no matter what we gain.
+- More valuable things like family, friends, reputation, Freedom, and happiness exist.
+It’s not worth risking these, no matter what we gain.

 3) Getting Wealthy vs. Staying Wealthy –

-- Getting money is one thing.
+- Getting Money is one thing.
 Keeping it is another.
-Most of us who have been in work for a while can resonate with this.
-Especially if you have increasing consumer debt with rise in income.
+Most of us who have worked for a while can resonate with this, especially if you have increasing consumer debt with the income increase.

-- Getting money requires taking risks, being optimistic, and putting you out there.
+- Getting Money requires taking risks, being optimistic, and putting yourself out there.

-- But keeping money requires the opposite of taking risk.
+- But keeping Money requires the opposite of taking a risk.
 It requires frugality and an acceptance that at least some of what you’ve made is attributable to luck, so past success can’t be relied upon to repeat indefinitely.

 4) Tails You Win –

-- We underestimate how normal it is for a lot of things to fail, which causes us to overreact when they do.
-What seems like overnight success has had many causes and effect in creating overnight success.
+- We underestimate how normal it is for many things to fail, which causes us to overreact when they do.
+What seems like overnight success has had many causes and effects in creating overnight success.

-- Finance is no different be it venture capitalist, mutual funds, other investments and so non-finance matters.
-Most of the projects fail, and few that succeed make it up for all losses and make big fortunes.
+- Finance is no different, be it venture capitalization, mutual funds, other investments, and non-finance matters.
+Most of the projects fail, and few that succeed make up for all losses and make enormous fortunes.

-- Don’t wait for hack, and tricks.
-Every big success is tail of lot of fail attempts.
-That’s where we learn to make good decisions, recognize opportunities.
+- Don’t wait for hacks and tricks.
+Every big success is the tail of a lot of failed attempts.
+That’s where we learn to make good decisions and recognize opportunities.

 5) Freedom –